 Skip to main content

 Ant Media Server (AMS) has the ability to force stream quality.
-In this guide, you'll learn what it is, how it works, and how to benefit from stream quality feature.
+In this guide, you'll learn what it is, how it works, and how to benefit from the stream quality feature.

 How does the adaptive bitrate work?

-AMS measures the viewers' internet speed and sends the best quality according to the internet speed of the viewer.
+Ant Media Server measures the viewers' internet speed and sends the best quality according to the internet speed of the viewer.

 Example: